CS3219-AY2526Sem1/cs3219-ay2526s1-project-g24/infra/SETUP_GUIDE.md

 ### Step 3: Install Additional Cluster Components (10 minutes)

+**Note:** If using the "Cluster Spin Up" GitHub Actions workflow, these components are installed automatically.
+Only follow these steps if doing manual setup.

 **3.1 Install AWS Load Balancer Controller**

 This is needed for the Ingress (ALB) to work.